kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 var (
   ServiceCIDR CIDRType = "service"
-  ClusterCIDR CIDRType = "cluster"
+  NodeIPAMConfig CIDRType = "cluster"
 )
 ```

 #### Pros

--   First-party resource to allow editing of ClusterCIDR or ServiceCIDR without
+-   First-party resource to allow editing of NodeIPAMConfig or ServiceCIDR without
     cluster restart
 -   Single IPAM resource for K8s.
 Potentially extensible for more use cases down
     the line.